MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 WordPress-Plugin to show a responsive Image Slider with images located in a separate FOLDER on your server or even in the WordPress Media Library.
 A thumbnail bar could be shown together with the image slider.
 Fotorama or Swiper is used for the slider.
 The Fotorama slider only works with JPG- or WEBP-Files an not with videos.
 Swiper works with Videos, too.

 **NEW** Show a simple Masonry Gallery with your images from a dedicated Folder!
+Use only once per page if you like the info popup window.

 Optionally a Leaflet map is shown.
 This map shows the GPS-position of the images and additionally a GPX-Track that was recorded during the excursion (leaflet elevation is used for that).
 The map moves synchronously to the slider, e.g. it is centred to the GPS-Position of the currently shown image.
 Under the map a height-chart of the GPX-track with its statistics is shown.
 The image slider may be used more than once per page.